Humans have an inbuilt “negativity bias” where our brains process and focus on negative stimuli much more than the positive. It means that we:

 - Focus our attention more quickly on negative rather than positive information

-Cacioppo gives the example:
+Researcher, Cacioppo gives this example:

 “You might be having a great day at work when a co-worker makes an offhand comment that you find irritating.
 You then find yourself stewing over his words for the rest of the day.
 When you get home from work and someone asks you how your day was, you reply that it was terrible—even though overall, it was quite good despite that one negative incident.
 It’s the same with complements.
 Someone can say 9 good things and just 1 slight”